dibollinger/amcduke32/README.md

 * Add cvar `cl_keybindmode` to change keyboard config behaviour.
   * If 0, will allow multiple gamefuncs to be assigned to the same key in the keyboard config menu (original behavior).
   * If 1, will clear all existing gamefuncs for that key when binding a key to a gamefunc.
 This prevents accidentally assigning multiple gamefuncs to the same key, e.g. when default values exist.
+* Added a lower bound for distance between menu items.
+This allows menus to scroll properly now.
+* Add `PROJECTILE_WORKSLIKE` flag `PROJECTILE_RADIUS_PICNUM_EX`:
+    * Flag value is 1073741824 (0x40000000).
+    * The flag changes the htpicnum of the projectile to the actual picnum, instead of using RADIUSEXPlOSION.
+However, it also preserves hardcoded behaviors specific to RADIUSEXPLOSION, including destroying spritewalls and spritefloors that have a hitag.
+    * RPG projectiles can only burn trees, tires and boxes if this flag is set.
+Player will receive the same pushback as with RADIUSEXPLOSION when hit.
+* Hardcoded anti-cheat measure removed from skill 4.
+* Change crosshair size slider to range from 10 to 100.
+* Make save settings menu and reset progress options available.
+* Various bugfixes and changes that affected AMC specifically.

 ## Credits and Licenses